SUPERETDUPER/Freezer-Tracker/README.md

 # Freezer Tracker

-This project is a inventory management tool.
-It allows you to easily add, remove and track item's in a freezer.
+This is a freezer inventory management tool.

+## How it works
+This project is designed to run on a Raspberry Pi with a Raspberry Pi 7'' touchscreen.

+Enter an item's info (weight and type) on the screen then write the number displayed onto the item.
+Place the item in the freezer.

+To remove the item simply enter the its number on the screen.

+At anytime, check what items are currently in your freezer by consulting the database.

-It keeps track of the type, sub-type, weight, entry date and removal date of all items that went through the freezer.
+The database tracks the type (and sub-type), weight, entry date and removal date of all items.

-Further more, this project can be setup to share the database on a network drive like a windows share drive.
+The database can be setup to be shared accross multiple devices via a network drive (ex. windows share drive).

-This project was built for and run on a Raspberry Pi connected to the Raspberry Pi 7'' touchscreen display.

-## First time setup
+## Run the project

-1. Download the code on your device.
+1. Download the code to your device.

 2. Run `pip3 install openpyxl` to install the openpyxl library (pip must already be installed).

 3. Run `main.py` once.
-Nothing will happen but this will generate a `/local` folder.
+This will generate the `/local` folder.

 4. Open `/local/local.conf` and change the value of `project_code` to whatever you want to name your project.
 If you are tracking data for several different freezer on the same server, this code needs to be unique.

-5. Run `main.py`
+5. Run `main.py`.

-#### Optional further setup
+### Further setup

-- Add your logo to `/res/img` under the name `ic_logo.png`
+- Add your logo to `/res/img` with the name `ic_logo.png`.

-In `/local/local.conf`:

-- To have your database synced across multiples computers via a network drive, edit `server_path` to point to your network drive (ex.
-Windows Share Drive).

-- If you want the computer to shutdown when quiting the program, set `shutdown_on_quit` to `True`.

-In `meat_list.json` :
+- Explore the settings in `/local/local.conf` to further customize your setup.

-- Change the data to fit your needs.
-Make sure to keep the same JSON format!
+- Edit `meat_list.json` to define your own types of items.
+Make sure to keep the same JSON format.

 ## Technical details

 The projects is built using Python.
 The GUI is built with the tkinter library.
 Interaction with the excel database goes through the openpyxl library.
 ConfigParser is used for reading the local.conf file.
 JSON is used for the list of meat types.

-### Project structure
+### Folder structure

 The `/frames` folder contains the code for the different layouts and windows used in the GUI.
 The `/frames/baseframe.py` file contains parent frames and basic frames to be customised by the other frame files.